drakkar-lig/walt-python-packages/doc/walt/doc/md/image-from-scratch.md

 ptpengine:log_delayreq_interval=3
 $
 ```

+Make sure that the interface name (here `eth0`) is correct once the node is booted.
+You might need to use the kernel parameter `net.ifnames=0` if you want the OS to use the old naming scheme (`eth0`, `eth1`, etc.).
+On recent Raspberry Pi images for 64bit models, kernel parameters can be tuned in the file `[image-root]:/boot/<model>/cmdline.txt` for instance.

 An alternative protocol is NTP (Network Time Protocol), also available on server side.
 However using NTP is discouraged because synchronization is much slower and less stable.
 A working configuration would be in this case: